tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ---
-title: Binding to Java with linear types
+title: Making two garbage collectors be good neighbours <br/> (using linear types)
 author: Facundo Domínguez and Mathieu Boespflug
 ---

 Foreign function interfaces (FFI) allow fast interop between languages.
-Unlike other approaches, like performing RPC calls between parts of a program in each language, using the FFI allows for all manner of data to be shared between each language runtime, hence reducing memory consumption and obviating marshalling costs.
+Unlike other approaches, like performing RPC calls between different components written in different languages, using the FFI allows for all manner of data to be shared between each language runtime, in the same address space.
+This reduces memory consumption and obviates marshalling costs.
 But when two garbaged-collected languages share references to the same values, each garbage collector (GC) needs to be careful to not collect these values while the other language has references to them.
-This is a problem we ran into both when building [HaskellR][haskellr] and [inline-java][inline-java].
-In this post, we'll survey this very generic problem in all fast language interop.
+This is a problem we ran into when building both [HaskellR][haskellr] and [inline-java][inline-java].
+In this post, we'll survey this very generic problem in all fast language interop, using Java interop as a case study.

 Bonus: we'll show you how linear types can help solve the problem safely.

 ## Unsafe bindings to Java